chrissherlock/inside-libreoffice/sal/runtime-layer.md

 * `APP_DATA_DIR` \(for both Android and iOS\)
 * `ORIGIN` \(gets the path to the ini file\)

-There is also a few system defined variables that can be overridden by an environment variable or from the command line \(the function name is rather confusingly called `getAmbienceValue()`...\).
+There is also a few system defined variables that can be overridden by an environment variable or from the command line via the `-env:` switch \(the function name is rather confusingly called `getAmbienceValue()`...\).
 These are:

 * `SYSUSERCONFIG`
 * `SYSUSERHOME`